Tips for streaming your content Follow

 - Unnecessary devices that may share the bandwidth: Make sure that the connection you are using is free of any third party devices that are not essential for streaming.
 Consider, for example, a smartphone that has planned to download an update - this can affect the output of the internet connection.

 - Internet connection bandwidth: Since nominal output of the internet connection is an average calculated over a period of time, it is generally recommended to have a buffer of 35-40% of the bandwidth.
 Assuming you have a stable 10 Mbit bandwidth you will be able to safely stream a video of 720p with 30 fps.

 Here are some generally accepted bandwidths according to the quality of the stream:

 |30 fps||3.2 - 5.0 Mbps||4.4 - 6.2 Mbps||3500 - 5000|

 |60 fps||4.4 - 6.2 Mbps||5.6 - 7.4 Mbps||4500 - 6000|

 TicketCo recommends between 2000 and 4000 kbps for video, with up to 160 kbps for audio (with 128 kbps recommended).

-❗ Buffer of 35-40% output for bandwidth will guarantee that you will not go below what is recommended for streaming
+Remember that a buffer of 35-40% output for bandwidth will guarantee that you will not go below what is recommended for streaming.